 Analgesics (pain medications), such as acetaminophen (Tylenol) and tramadol(Ultram), are used to treat pain.
 If the pain is extremely severe, sometimes a narcotic medication (Norco, Vicodin or others) is prescribed for the first several days.
-Fish oil is known to be anti-inflammatory and has been proven to improve several conditions such as heart disease and rheumatoid arthritis.
+Fish oil is known to be anti-inflammatory and has been proven to improve several conditions such as heart disease.
 There are some studies suggesting it may improve back and neck pain symptoms as well.

 Certain antidepressants are helpful in treating chronic back pain.
 Medications termed tricyclic antidepressants, including amitriptyline (Elavil) and doxepin(Sinequan), have been used for many years, in low doses, to treat chronic back pain, neck pain, and other pain.

 Recently, another antidepressant,duloxetine (Cymbalta), has been shown to improve chronic back pain.
 Cymbalta is approved by the Food and Drug Administration (FDA approved) to treat chronic low back pain as well as other chronic pain conditions.